 Electrophysiology studies (EPS) are tests that help doctors determine the nature of abnormal heart rhythms (arrhythmias).
-An electrophysiology study is performed in the electrophysiology laboratory with sedation.
+The EP Procedure is performed in the electrophysiology laboratory with sedation.
 Large IVs are placed in the groin to allow access with catheters to the heart.
 The catheters are used to sense the heartbeat and stimulate beats in order to diagnose arrhythmia.
 An electrophysiology study is generally completed with the intent to also perform ablation of any abnormal circuits that can be targeted at the same time.
 Read more about heart ablation.
-After the procedure, the patient completes bedrest and monitoring before going home.
+After the EP procedure, the patient completes bedrest and monitoring before going home.

 Schedule An Appointment